rmetzler/bliki/wiki/mysql/choose-something-else.md

 Table manipulation -- creation, structural modification, and so on -- runs into similar problems.
 MySQL itself parses each `CREATE TABLE` statement, then hands off a parsed representation to the table engine so that it can manage storage.
-The parsed representation lossy: there are plenty of forms MySQL's parser recognizes that aren't representable in a `TABLE` structure, preventing engines from implementing, say, column or tuple `CHECK` constraints without MySQL's help.
+The parsed representation is lossy: there are plenty of forms MySQL's parser recognizes that aren't representable in a `TABLE` structure, preventing engines from implementing, say, column or tuple `CHECK` constraints without MySQL's help.